 In OOP, instance is synonymous with "object".

-Objects have properties and methods.
+Objects have properties, methods and events.

 A property defines an attribute of an object.
 Under the hood, a property is in fact a subroutine that gets or

 sets a hidden "field" of the object, but you can work with it just as with a variable.
 Examples:

 The creation of an object is called instantiation.
 Instantiation is also known as "construction".